viktorbezdek/awesome-github-projects/README.md

 - [tellery/tellery](https://github.com/tellery/tellery) - Tellery lets you build metrics using SQL and bring them to your team.
 As easy as using a document.
 As powerful as a data modeling tool.
 - [elite-libs/DataAnalyzer.app](https://github.com/elite-libs/DataAnalyzer.app) - ✨🚀 DataAnalyzer.app - Convert JSON/CSV to Typed Data Interfaces - Automatically!
 - [sindresorhus/ky](https://github.com/sindresorhus/ky) - 🌳 Tiny & elegant JavaScript HTTP client based on the Fetch API
+- [falsy/clean-architecture-with-typescript](https://github.com/falsy/clean-architecture-with-typescript) - A Monorepo and Clean Architecture project for various TypeScript services that share the same domain.
 - [itsdouges/typescript-transformer-handbook](https://github.com/itsdouges/typescript-transformer-handbook) - 📘 A comprehensive handbook on how to create transformers for TypeScript with code examples
 - [shawnkoon/machine-learning-typescript](https://github.com/shawnkoon/machine-learning-typescript) - Machine Learning 🤖apps using JavaScript/TypeScript with Tensorflow.
 - [JamieMason/self-help](https://github.com/JamieMason/self-help) - Interactive Q&A Guides for Web and the Command Line.